jlcarruda/cybersec-red-101/README.md

 For any other OS's user, the recommendation is to run each command on `build-environment.sh` (order matters) for creating the local environment.
 ### Cleanup on Linux
 There's a helper script `unmount-environment.sh` for cleaning up only the containers and network that were used on the lab.

+## Containers

+We have three containers configured on this repo, plus a network for connection between them being isolated

+- parrot: the attacker container.
+This is the main workspace we will use for targeting the other containers
+- juiceshop: OWASP Juiceshop vulnerable web app
+- webgoat: [https://owasp.org/www-project-webgoat/](OWASP Webgoat) vulnerable web app